eloj/rle-zoo/README.md

 the encoding and decoding scheme for a variant is consistent.
 Post-implementation this is mostly useful for debugging, 'manual parsing' and reverse-engineering of unknown RLE streams.

+It can also generate C tables for implementing table-driven encoders and decoders.

 ## Variants

 ### Goldbox